AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/README.md

 ExternalDataReference Class
 ===========================
-AutomationML 2.1 APIThis class provides methods to create and retrieve external data references as it is defined in the BPR document "ExternalDataReference" Version 1.0.0 from July 2016.
+This class provides methods to create and retrieve external data references as it is defined in the BPR document "ExternalDataReference" Version 1.0.0 from July 2016.

 Inheritance Hierarchy